omaralfaqih6/breast_cancer_wisconsin/README.md

 In this section, our team had listed the project milestones along with the results and the methodologies that we had used to follow though and meet the project goals.

 ## Project Flow Chart
-To have a better visualization of the project phases and milestones, our project team had created the below flow chart:
+To have a better visualization of the project phases and milestones, our project team had created the below flow chart.
+In every section, the project team will provide the detailed analysis following the logical flow of the process:

 ```mermaid
 graph TD;